rohitTo95/UI-Develop--internship/README.md

-# UI Design Development For Internship Assigment
+# UI Design Development For Internship Assignment

 This is a mobile-responsive web application built with React and TypeScript that provides a seamless user account management experience.
 The platform features an intuitive interface for user registration, authentication, and profile management.